kdakan/German-Lessons-A1/README.md

 # German-Lessons-A1
 German lessons for A1 beginner level.

-These are not my original, I am gathering these notes from all over the web to help my own German studies.
+I am gathering these notes from all over the web to help my German learning.

 (Work in progress)

-## Alphabet
+## Alphabet:
+- German letters (Turkish pronunciations in parenthesis)
 - A (a), B (be), C (tse), D (de)
 - E (e), F (ef), G (ge), H (ha)
 - I (i), J (yot), K (ka), L (el)